 In our old lives, I don’t ever recall asking guests to “BYOB” (bring your own booze) when attending one of our social events, nor do I remember us doing so when attending parties in Minnesota.
 It wasn’t customary.
 But, here in South Africa, it is.

 On several occasions, after we’ve hosted a dinner party in our bush home, we’ve been invited out to dinner by friends who either aren’t here long enough to host a reciprocal dinner party, don’t have suitable space for dinner parties in their bush homes, or simply don’t incline to go through the time-consuming process of preparing a special meal for guests.

 Plus, over these past few hot summer months, the weather has been outrageous with extreme heat and humidity.
 It’s unbearable to spend the better part of a day or two standing in the kitchen in the heat.
 Homes here do not have central aircon and few have a wall unit in the kitchen.
 Turn on the oven to bake a dish and the house becomes a veritable hotbox.

 |Certain animals do well grazing together as is the case with giraffes and impalas.|

-Never once over the past year have we felt or even thought about not being invited for a meal when we’ve invited others.
+Never once over the past year have we felt or even thought about not being invited for a meal when we’ve asked others.
 We’ve loved every evening we’ve hosted, relishing in the quality time we’ve spent with guests over good food and often, their own favorite wine and beer.